EvaluationContext/evaluationcontext.github.io/_posts/2025-02-13-slowly-changing-dimensions.md

 I only just said Type 1 SCD are not suitable for incremental refresh.
 But polling expressions could be helpful to reduce the import of unnecessary data, and they are only available with Incremental Refresh.

 For the polling expression to work we need to have some scalar value that we would expect to change if the data updates.
 If we consider higher order case above, we have a modified date we can leverage.
-We can create the SCD type 1 table by filtering the higher order table to return the most recent record for each natural key, keeping the `modified date`{:. console}.
+We can create the SCD type 1 table by filtering the higher order table to return the most recent record for each natural key, keeping the `modified date`{:.txt}.

 If we want to setup Incremental Refresh we would only want a Incremental Window, with no Archive Window, otherwise we risk having duplicates of the same natural key.
 The problem is we cannot set a Archive Window of 0.
-We can overcome this limitation by adding a additional `Date`{:. console} field to the table, with today's date.
+We can overcome this limitation by adding a additional `Date`{:.txt} field to the table, with today's date.

 We can now setup Incremental Refresh.
-First we define our `RangeStart`{:. console} and `RangeEnd`{:. console} and use this to filter on `Date`{:. console}.
+First we define our `RangeStart`{:.txt} and `RangeEnd`{:.txt} and use this to filter on `Date`{:.txt}.

 ```fsharp
 let